BookingSync/bookingsync-api-docs/content/reference/endpoints/amenities.md

 ## List amenities

-List all amenities for a given account(s).
-Amenities can repeat because each rental has it's own set of amenities.
+List all the existing amenities.

 ~~~
 GET /amenities